Grants and Awards

 - Download The Bateman Travel Scholarship Application form here.

 This travel award is made possible following a legacy from the family of the late Sir Geoffrey Bateman, a former consultant surgeon at St Thomas’ Hospital.
-A grant of up to £1500 is made every two years (next to be awarded in 2018), to enable a nurse to travel nationally or internationally to study the theory and/ or practice of nursing with the aim of improving patient care.
+A grant of up to £1500 is made annually, to enable a nurse to travel nationally or internationally to study the theory and/ or practice of nursing with the aim of improving patient care.

 Who can apply?